The changing B2B sales landscape

 - It should have a vision and plan for how AI will elevate its users

-FeedStock Synapse is the Client Intelligence Platform that delivers on all three of these counts.
+FeedStock Synapse is the CRA system that delivers on all three of these counts.
 Leveraging the latest advancements in AI technology, Synapse captures, analyses and understands communications data in real-time and provides analytics which empowers front-office sales personnel, operations and sales managers with actionable insights on client behaviour and trends.
 FeedStock specialises in the communication streams that are used for the consumption and dissemination of financial research, providing bespoke NLP deep learning algorithms which can be fine-tuned according to each client’s requirements.
 Finally, FeedStock is founded on the belief that data capture and analysis should be automated and AI-driven.
 We empower users by removing the need for manual data inputs and equip them with client insights which otherwise would remain hidden.

 How to stay human in an increasingly digital world